Guide to Mardi Gras at Universal Studios Florida

-Mardi Gras 2021: International Flavors of Carnaval runs from February 6 to March 28, 2021 at Universal Studios Florida.
-This guide covers info about this family-friendly New Orleans-inspired event, everything new to the party, parade viewing & crowd tips, what to expect, and how to maximize your time & money.
+Mardi Gras runs from February 4 through April 15, 2023 at Universal Studios Florida!
+This guide covers info about this family-friendly New Orleans-inspired event, everything new to the party, concerts, parade viewing & crowd tips, what to expect, and how to maximize your time & money.

 Before we get started, it’s important to note that Universal Orlando has changed a lot about the way Mardi Gras is celebrated at USF.
-Following the reopening of the parks, there’s a lot of temporary health safety protocol and rules in place, and those impact Mardi Gras.
-Even though the event is far more “normal” than Halloween Horror Nights (Lite) or Christmas, the experience is still very different from last year.
+Following last year’s modified event with parked parade floats and no concerts, the entire event is back to normal for the second straight year.

 We’ve frequently praised Universal Orlando for its post-reopening entertainment presence, which permeates both parks with a palpable sense of life and energy.
 You normally wouldn’t describe theme parks as listless since they’re normally associated with excitement, but in the months since reopening things have sometimes been muted.
-That’s not the case at Universal Studios Florida, and this is especially true during Mardi Gras 2021.
+That’s not the case at Universal Studios Florida, and this is especially true during Universal’s Mardi Gras.

-Regardless of which is better, Universal Orlando has undeniably done an exceptional job of balancing safety and spectacle.
-Even in its modified form, Mardi Gras 2021 feels like a party.
+Universal Studios Florida has undeniably done an exceptional job of once again creating a spectacle.
+Universal’s Mardi Gras feels like a party.
 It does not feel like Universal has “made lemonade out of lemons” as has been the case with other events at Walt Disney World and Universal, which up until now, has been praise.

-Universal Studios Florida’s Mardi Gras 2021 is the real deal, and the closest we’ve felt to having a “normal” theme park experience since last year around this time…before the world went sideways.
+Universal Studios Florida’s Mardi Gras is the real deal, and the closest we’ve felt to having a “normal” theme park experience since before the parks closed.

-Those concerts always packed the park.
+Those concerts always pack the park.
 This is obviously an unpopular opinion judging by crowds, but we’ll take talented “no-name” performers all around the park that can be enjoyed at our leisure over “big name (10 or more years ago)” performers that require effort to see.
+Accordingly, we usually visit on dates when concerts are not happening.

-Speaking of drink and food, the culinary component of Universal’s Mardi Gras is huge.
-This year’s event is subtitled “International Flavors of Carnaval” and there are food booths serving up cuisine from over a dozen countries and cities, including Puerto Rico, France, Trinidad and Tobago, Germany, Spain, Canada, and of course, New Orleans (which has multiple booths).
-All Carnaval food booths open at 11 am and operate until 30 minutes before the park closes.
+Then there’s food–the culinary component of Universal’s Mardi Gras is huge.
+There are food booths serving up cuisine from over a dozen countries and cities, including Puerto Rico, France, Trinidad and Tobago, Germany, Spain, Canada, and of course, New Orleans (which has multiple booths).
+All food booths open at 11 am and operate until 30 minutes before the park closes.

 Our days at Mardi Gras essentially consist of grabbing something to eat from a booth, finding a spot near a stage to sit (ideally in the shade), and enjoying the snack and entertainment.
 Universal’s in-park restaurants can be hit or miss, but these booths are mostly-exceptional.
 We’d put this ahead of EPCOT’s Food & Wine Festival.